-‘He’s actively cheating already’: Mary Trump on her uncle’s campaign
+‘He’s actively cheating already’: Mary Trump reviews her uncle’s campaign

 FC: That scares me.

-MT: You know, every day I’ve continued to be sad—and that’s not a big enough word for it—horrified, that from the 63 million people who thought it was a good idea, they let this guy anywhere within 100 light years of this kind of power.
+MT: You know, every day I’ve continued to be sad—and that’s not a big enough word for it—horrified that from the 63 million people who thought it was a good idea, they let this guy anywhere within 100 light years of this kind of power.

 He is essentially a nihilist.
 He’s one of those people who cannot believe that anything can exist beyond him.
 He also knows what’s at stake for him if he loses.
 Also, he thrives in the midst of chaos and division.